-The findings in the EIA Scoping Opinion included concern that the proposed EWA Extension Corridor could significantly affect ecological resources directly from construction activities and indirectly through operation of the roadway, resulting in a loss of function and value.
+The findings in the EIA Scoping Opinion included concern that the proposed EWA Extension will significantly affect various aspects of natural and human resources directly from construction activities and indirectly through operation of the roadway, resulting in a loss of function and value.
 Government commitments under the Cayman Islands Environmental Charter, NCA, and the National Biodiversity Action Plan require that this functional loss be evaluated with the goal of achieving No Net Loss of Biodiversity.

-The diverse habitats of Grand Cayman include dry forests, dry shrublands, and dwarf shrublands, typically occurring on land that is at least 6 ft.
-(1.8 m) above the groundwater table.
+The diverse habitats of Grand Cayman include dry forests, dry shrublands, and dwarf shrublands, typically occurring on land that is at least 6 ft (1.8 m) above the groundwater table.
 Additional habitat types that are present within the island include: seasonally flooded forests, mangrove forests, coastal shrublands, and mangrove shrublands, along with limited sedge, tidally flooded succulents, and beach sand communities.
 The local climate is influenced by the location of the Islands and can be described as a tropical marine climate with two distinct seasons: a wet season from May through November and a relatively dry season from December through April (see prior discussion of climate trends in Section 4.1.4).

-During the EIA process, technical reports, publications, government documents, websites, and the following GIS datasets, provided by the DoE, will be reviewed to develop a thorough understanding of the baseline existing conditions within, adjacent to, and in the vicinity of the proposed EWA Extension Corridor.
+During the EIA process, technical reports, publications, government documents, websites, and the following GIS datasets, provided by the DoE, will be reviewed to develop a thorough understanding of the baseline existing conditions within the EWA Extension study area.